 On January 8, 2019, the New Jersey Supreme Court decided In the Matter of the Expungement of the Arrest/Charge Records of T.B.
 (A-18/19/20-17) (079813).

-This case involved three individuals who had criminal records and entered the drug court program pursuant to third-degree offenses.
-They had graduated the drug court program and sought to expunge their records.
+The three individuals had graduated the drug court program and sought to expunge their records.
 The trial court granted their expungements.
 However, the Appellate Division vacated the trial court’s order.

 In this case, the New Jersey Supreme Court reversed the Appellate Division’s decision and recommended that the expungements should proceed.
 In rendering the decision, the Court ruled that the 2016 statute requires a judge to determine whether a drug court graduate’s expungement would be consistent with the public interest and that certain individuals who have successfully completed drug court should be entitled to a rebuttable presumption that the expungement is within the public interest.